jes-sherborne/secret-server/README.md

 ## Key concepts

 Each secret is represented by a *file*.
-All files are read-only.
-Once a secret has been added, it cannot be changed.
+All files are read-only and cannot be changed.

 Every entity that can connect to the system is a *user*.

 Files and users belong to *groups*.
 A user can access all files from the groups she belongs to.
+You can changes the groups associated with files and users at any time.

 Users are identified by certificates.